-You have to install Lombok in your IDE to compile RestFB.
-If you don't do this, you will see a lot of compilation errors and missing methods.
-Further information regarding the installation of Lombok for different IDEs can be found here.
+You need to install Lombok in your IDE to compile RestFB.
+If you don't, you will see a lot of compilation errors and missing methods.
+More information about installing Lombok for different IDEs can be found here.

-Contributing code is a essential part of open source and we try to make this as easy as possible.
-You only need to
+Contributing code is an essential part of open source and we try to make this as easy as possible.
+All you need

-fork RestFB at Github and send us a pull request.
-We have some prerequisites to merge the pull request in our
+to do is fork RestFB on Github and send us a pull request.
+We have some requirements to merge the pull request into our

 These conditions are defined to make everyone's lives easier and cause fewer conflicts when merging a pull request into the dev branch.
 If you put some work in a pull request and it meets our requirements, it's very likely we'll merge it the same day.

-If you don't want to dive into the RestFB code you may open an issue.
-We are very thankful for every issue you open, no matter what kind it is.
-We solve bugs, explain Facebook, and answer your RestFB and Facebook questions.
+If you don't want to dive into the RestFB code you can open an issue.
+We are very grateful for every issue you open, no matter what kind it is.
+We fix bugs, explain Facebook and answer your questions about RestFB and Facebook.

 restfb source code is placed on Github and the library itself evolves with the help of many great people.
 A lot of Github users contribute to restfb.
 We get many hints and questions, and of course many pull and feature requests.
 And we'd like to say thank you to everyone who has helped along the way!